 The Number Of Packet Filters indicates the number of supported packet filters for signalled QoS rules for the PDU Session that is being established.
 The number of packet filters indicated by the UE is valid for the lifetime of the PDU Session.

+The UE Integrity Protection Maximum Data Rate indicates the maximum data rate up to which the UE can support UP integrity protection.
+The UE shall provide the UE Integrity Protection Data Rate capability independently of the Access Type over which the UE sends the PDU Session Establishment Request.